networknt/light-rest-4j/docs/content/tutorial/discovery.md

 # Clone the specifications

-In order to generate the initial projects, we need to call swagger-codegen and we need the specifications for these services.
+In order to generate the initial projects, we need to call light-codegen and we need the specifications for these services.

 ```
 cd ~/networknt
-git clone git@github.com:networknt/swagger.git
+git clone git@github.com:networknt/model-config.git
 ```

-In this repo, you have a generate.sh in the root folder to use docker container of swagger-codegen to generate the code and there are api_a, api_b, api_c and api_d folder for swagger.yaml files and config.json files for each API.
+In this repo, you have a generate.sh in the root folder to use docker container of light-codegen to generate the code and there are api_a, api_b, api_c and api_d in rest folder for swagger.json files and config.json files for each API.

 # Code generation